 How is Success Measured?
 EQUITABLE COMMUNITY ENGAGEMENT The city should involve community members- particularly those underrepresented in traditional engagement-in the design and development of park improvements or plans.
-1,073 surveys received from community members through parks events in 2023 14% submitted by BIPOC- identifying community members ADVOCACY FOR MILWAUKIE'S PARKS The city should seek grant funds to make critical improvements in neighborhood parks while we tackle larger questions about ongoing governance and management. \$672,000 awarded in local, regional and state grants to support parks development INVESTMENT IN PARK IMPROVEMENTS The city should proactively and efficiently design and construct park improvements, delivering on commitments made to the community. \$3.3 MILLION to be invested in Scott, Balfour and Bowman-Brae parks by the end of 2024 PLANNING FOR THE FUTURE The city should take steps to understand the community's interests and desires around parks governance to inform its decisions with regards to NCPRD.
-55% of surveyed Milwaukians are willing t (2023 community 1 1
+1,073 surveys received from community members through parks events in 2023 14% submitted by BIPOC- identifying community members ADVOCACY FOR MILWAUKIE'S PARKS The city should seek grant funds to make critical improvements in neighborhood parks while we tackle larger questions about ongoing governance and management. \$672,000 awarded in local, regional and state grants to support padevelopment INVESTMENT IN PARK IMPROVEMENTS \$3.3 MILLION The city should proactively and efficiently design and construct park improvements, delivering on commitments made to the community. to be invested in Scott, Balfour and Bowman-Brae parks end of 2024 PLANNING FOR THE FUTURE The city should take steps to understand the community's interests and desires around parks governance to inform its decisions with regards to NCPRD.
+55% of surveyed Milwaukians are willing to pay more for bette (2023 community service)